Breath of Fire (video game): Story

-Breath of Fire takes place in an unnamed medieval world.
+Breath of Fire takes place in an unnamed medieval fantasy world.
 In addition to ordinary humans, it is populated by various "clans" of anthropomorphic animals.
-The Dragon Clan—a race of humans who are able to transform into dragons—differ from the others in that their members appear (for the most part) to be human.
+The Dragon Clan; a race of humans who are able to transform into dragons, differ from the others in that their members appear (for the most part) to be human.
 The back-story of the game is summarized during its prologue: Thousands of years ago, a goddess named Myria (also known as "Tyr" and "Maria" in some English translations and "Miria" in Breath of Fire II) sowed discord amongst the Dragon Clan by offering to grant any wish.
 Feuding over the goddess' favor eventually split the Clan into two feuding sides, the Light Dragons and the Dark Dragons, who engaged in a war.
 Myria encouraged the fighting and watched the war escalate.
 Just as the world was on the brink of destruction, the "Goddess War" ended when a heroic Light Dragon imprisoned Myria and sealed her away using six keys.
 Each key has a unique magical property which affects the surrounding landscape; the Light Key is hidden in the port town of Auria, providing boundless prosperity for its residents.
 Alternatively, the Dark Key resides near the slums of Bleak, accounting for that town's perpetual darkness.

 The Dark Dragons continue to hunt their longtime enemies, the Light Dragons, and have driven them into isolation.
 Unbeknownst to the Dark Dragons, the Light Dragon Clan sealed away its dragon powers long ago.
 The game's protagonist, Ryu, is living peacefully in Drogon, a village of Light Dragons survivors.
 Ryu was orphaned when he was young and was raised by his sister, Sara, a priestess who can summon powerful magic.
 One night he dreams of a dragon that warns him of impending danger; he awakens to find his village has been set ablaze.
 Sara uses her magic to draw the Dark Dragons away from Ryu and the other villagers, but is taken prisoner.
 The Dark Dragon Emperor, Zog, has announced that it is the birthright of the Dark Dragons to conquer the planet.
 Zog intends to release Myria by assembling the six Goddess keys.
 However, it could be that Zog is about to make a mistake that will lead the world to its destruction instead, so Ryu leaves the village and embarks on a quest to collect the keys before Zog can.